Addiction Support for First Responders

 Addiction Support Websites & Hot Lines for First Responders

-Due to these aforementioned factors, we at Remembering Brian Kanterman strive to help first responders in need of addiction support.
-Here are some hot lines and websites for those looking for support in their lives.
+Due to these aforementioned factors, we at Remembering Brian Kanterman strive to help first responders who are in need of addiction support.
+Here are some notable hot lines and websites for those looking for support in their lives.

 Hot Lines